ParametricCSG/PCSG-OpenSCAD/README.md

-#PCSG-OpenSCAD
+#textcad
-A parser to convert PCSG JSON files into OpenSCAD.
+A parser to convert textcad JSON files into OpenSCAD.

 ##License
-MIT
+MIT, see LICENSE.txt